-*triplicate of 15 samples per treatment; ** concentration of 2gL-1.
+*triplicate of 15 samples per treatment; ** concentration of 2gl-1.

 Antifungal activity of Chit and TMC on cut tomatoes

-For in vivo evaluation, the samples were transferred to Petri dishes (9-cm diameter) and each surface was inoculated with a suspension of 104 conidia mL-1.
+For in vivo evaluation, the samples were transferred to Petri dishes (9-cm diameter) and each surface was inoculated with a suspension of 104 conidia ml-1.
 All strains were assayed on coated and non-coated tomatoes.
 The samples were kept at 30 °C and evaluations of rot incidence were scored daily by visual observation over 7 days.
 Samples were considered infected when the development of fungal mycelia was clearly visualized on cut surfaces.
 The data was considered as a percentage of infected samples according to the relation: (%) of infection = (number of infected samples/total number of samples) X 100.

 Statistical analyses